 Now you wait while it is loading the files.
 NOTE: If it says BootMGR is compressed while booting Windows Vista CD, then go to BIOS, (Normally by pressing f12), load manufactory defaults, and change the Boot Priority, so that the Hard Drive is the first to be loaded.
 3.

-When you boot on Windows Vista CD, select Repair your computer
+When you boot on Windows 7/Vista DVD/USB, select Repair your computer

 Select your OS, and click on LOAD DRIVES